Rollage: Efficient Rolling Average Algorithm to Estimate ARMA Models for Big Time Series Data: Abstract

 \section{Abstract}

-We develop a new method to estimate the order of an \texttt{AR} model in the presence of big time series data.
-Using the concept of a rolling average, we develop a new efficient algorithm, called \texttt{Rollage}, to estimate the order of an \texttt{AR} model and subsequently fit the model.
-The worst case time complexity of our proposed algorithm is $\mathcal{O} \left( np^2 + p(p-1)/2 \right)$.
-When used in conjunction with an existing methodology, specifically Durbin's algorithm, we show that our proposed method can be used as a criterion to optimally fit \texttt{ARMA} models.
-Empirical results on large-scale synthetic time series data support the theoretical results and reveal the efficacy of this new approach, especially when compared to existing methodology.
+We develop a new efficient algorithm for the analysis of large-scale time series data.
+We firstly define rolling averages, derive their analytical properties, and establish their asymptotic distribution.
+These theoretical results are subsequently exploited to develop an efficient algorithm, called \texttt{Rollage}, for fitting an appropriate AR model to big time series data.
+When used in conjunction with the Durbin's algorithm, we show that the \texttt{Rollage} algorithm can be used as a criterion to optimally fit \texttt{ARMA} models to big time series data.
+Empirical experiments on large-scale synthetic time series data support the theoretical results and reveal the efficacy of this new approach, especially when compared to existing methodology.